 While the conference is designed for teachers who have less than five years experience teaching about the Holocaust, we welcome all educators who have not yet received training at the US Holocaust Memorial Museum.
 For those teachers who have more than five years experience teaching about the Holocaust and have already attended the Belfer Conference, you are encouraged to apply for the Museum Teacher Fellowship Program.

 At the conference, Museum educators and scholars share rationales, strategies, and approaches for teaching about the Holocaust.
-Participants have the opportunity to tour the Museum’s Permanent Exhibition, as well as the special exhibitions Remember the Children: Daniel's Story and Some Were Neighbors: Collaboration and Complicity in the Holocaust, and to explore the Museum’s full range of resources.
-Those who complete the conference receive a set of educational materials and a voucher worth $100 to purchase Holocaust-related materials in the Museum Shop.
+Participants have the opportunity to tour the Museum’s exhibitions and to explore the Museum’s full range of resources.
+Those who complete the conference receive a set of educational materials from the Museum.

-The 2014 conference will be held in two consecutive sessions: the first, from July 13 to 15, is designed for English language arts educators; the second, from July 16 to 18, is for social studies educators.
+The 2020 conference will be held in two sessions: the first is designed for English language arts educators; the second is for social studies educators.
 Those who teach a subject outside these disciplines may select the session that better suits them.
-The Museum also encourages teachers of foreign languages and journalism to apply.
+The Museum also encourages teachers of related disciplines to register.

 There is no charge for the conference, but participants are responsible for their own transportation and accommodations.

 For more information please contact Chelsea Halling-Nye at email@example.com